mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 ![Alt text](/data/algorithm.png?raw=true "Title")

-For a given graph G and number of clusters k, the algorithm a partition of the graph into k communities as in the following examples :
+For a given graph G and number of clusters k, the algorithm returns a partition of the graph into k communities as in the following examples :

 ![Alt text](/data/fig_1.png?raw=true "Title")